monikma/monikma.github.io/_posts/2020-05-30-cloud-computing-aws.md

 - run `npm run build` to have the `Archive.zip` created
 - run `eb create` to have everything deployed to AWS with Elastic Beanstalk
 - you can take the defaults, for Load Balancer choose "Application"
-- in AWS Console update the env variables; note that the profile is now `DEPLOYED`, this is because in the code there is an `if` not to copy the IAM local credentials in such case:
+- in AWS Console update the env variables (Configuration -> Software -> Modify -> Env. variables)

+Note that the profile is now `DEPLOYED`, this is because in the code there is an `if` not to copy the IAM local credentials in such case:
 ```
  if(c.aws_profile !== "DEPLOYED") {
    var credentials = new AWS.SharedIniFileCredentials({profile: 'default'});